nglblack/nglblack.github.io/_portfolio/portfolio-1.md

 ---

-## Overview

-**Ticket Ease** is a high-fidelity mockup for an app designed to simplify paying traffic citations.
-The app helps users manage tickets by providing features for ticket search, court appearances, and payment plans—all with a focus on accessibility and ease of use.

-### **Purpose**
-This mockup was created to address common challenges people face when trying to pay or dispute traffic citations, such as finding their tickets, scheduling court dates, and setting up payment plans.

----

-## Project Details

-**Project Duration:** 1 month
-**My Role:** UX Designer
-**Main Goal:** Design a mockup that simplifies the traffic ticket resolution process through a user-friendly interface and features like remote court appearances and flexible payment plans.

----

 ## Problem Statement

 Many individuals, especially those with suspended licenses or financial struggles, have difficulty navigating the systems for managing traffic citations.
 Common issues include: